dharvess-DA/EXCEL-Challenges/README.md

 ---

 ## ✅ Conclusion
 This project is that preventable health risks heavily dictate healthcare spending.
 The data proves that healthcare costs are not evenly distributed; instead, they are heavily concentrated in segments with specific risk factors—most notably, obesity.
-Because obesity-related charges dwarf all other categories combined, the project concludes that the financial sustainability of this healthcare system relies on managing chronic, lifestyle-related conditions rather than just treating acute illnesses.
+Because obesity-related charges of all other categories combined, the project concludes that the financial sustainability of this healthcare system relies on managing chronic, lifestyle-related conditions rather than just treating acute illnesses.

 ---